 QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-PPC's earnings growth rate is not available, hence this variable cannot be evaluated currently.
+PPC's annual earnings growth rate of 58.77%, Based on the average of the 3 and 5 year historical EPS growth rates using the current fiscal year EPS estimate, passes this test.

 EARNINGS CONSISTENCY: [PASS]